45 Ranch

 • South Fork of the Owyhee River flows through the property for nearly a mile, including senior water rights (1896 priority) for irrigation and wildlife use.

-• Furnished cabin with easy-to-operate, off-grid power and communications systems plus other ranch buildings, including a caretakers’ home, barns, and original homesteaders’ cabin(s) that could be renovated into additional lodging.
+• Furnished cabin with easy-to-operate, off-grid power and communications systems plus other ranch buildings, including a caretakers’ home, barns, and original homesteaders’ cabin(s) that are being renovated into additional lodging.

-• 2,700± foot private, grass airstrip provides ease of access.
+• 2,700± foot private grass airstrip that is open to the public.
 Field elevation is approximately 4,300 feet.